Ahsas: Plot

 Adil, a successful businessman, leads a peaceful life with his wife, Akira.
 Adil's son, Zohaib, is unhappy with his career-minded wife, Marium, while his daughter, Nimra, leads a miserable life with her controlling husband, Saqib.
 Hina is the sole breadwinner of her family, comprising her mother, Ishrat, two younger sisters, Huma and Manaal and a brother Hannan.
 Hina works as a salesgirl in a jewellery shop.
 She gets engaged to her colleague, Babar.

-Adil gets introduced to Hina when he buys a necklace for Akira from her shop.
-Akira dies in the next few days, leaving Adil heartbroken.
-Seeing Babar's selfish behaviour, Hina breaks her engagement and quits the job.
-She starts working at a restaurant.
-One day, she bumps into Adil, who informs her about Akira's death.
-Adil hires Hina as a tutor for his grandson, Zeeshan.
-Eventually, Adil marries Hina against his children's wishes.